Are Great Danes Good With Other Pets? (Answered!)

 Are Great Danes Good With Other Pets

-Yes, Great Danes can be good with other pets.
-They are gentle giants and tend to get along well with other animals, including dogs, cats, and even rabbits.
 However, it is important to introduce them to other pets gradually and supervised so that everyone can get used to each other safely.
 With proper socialization, Great Danes can be great additions to any home with other pets.

 Do note that some Great Danes may have a high prey drive due to their hunting heritage.
 This means they may view smaller animals as potential prey and could hurt them if not properly trained and socialized.
-If you have another pet at home, make sure your Great Dane has undergone obedience training and gets plenty of exercise so they are less likely to view other animals as prey.

 Starting with a new puppy and growing with other small animals is advantageous.
 However, be cautious if you buy an older dog because no one can guarantee the dog’s character or upbringing.
 Early and frequent socialization is essential for your Great Dane.